wbayever-vcw/plot/docs/features/marks.md

 ```

 :::info
-Note that Plot’s marks usually set the attributes of the nodes than their styles.
-This allows you to play with the styles — which have a higher priority than the attributes — without conflicting.
+Note that Plot’s marks usually set the attributes of the nodes.
+As styles have precedence over attributes, the output can be customized with [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS).
 :::

 Here is another example, where we render the dots one by one: